MevlutArslan/neural-networks-from-scratch/README.md

 ## Memory Management

 My recent refactoring efforts have significantly reduced memory leaks from around 11 million bytes to around 10k bytes during the execution of the Wine Recognition data model.
 However, the remaining leaks seem to stem from the logging library and a few other unknown sources.
-Therefore, please exercise caution when using very large datasets, as they may run out of memory.

 ## Example Models